ChrstphrHll/npc_gen/students/Eadyth Lora.md

   int: 11
   str: 15
   wis: 10
-track: Protection
-trait: I bluntly say what other people are hinting at or hiding.
-trait1: Feisty
-trait2: Iconoclastic
 year: 2
+guild: Jettenia
+partyID: 26
 ---
 # Eadyth Lora
 ---
 ### Description
 - 2nd year Goliath Rouge in Jettenia
-- curly auburn hair that's braided with violet ribbon (med), Amber eyes, and Light skin
+- curly auburn hair that's braided with violet ribbon (med), Pale Brown eyes, and Light skin
 - Is Feisty and Iconoclastic, and has Contentment as their ideal

 ### Organizations